enriqueorozc/PlayTogether-Bot/README.md

 pip install -r requirements.txt
 ```

-4. Follow this guide to create and configure your bot:
+4. Follow this guide to create and configure your bot:\
 Creating a Bot Account: https://discordpy.readthedocs.io/en/stable/discord.html

+5. Set up your Steam Web API key:\
+Obtain a Steam Web API Key [here,](https://steamcommunity.com/dev) and paste it into the **API_KEY** variable inside steam.py as a string.

 ## Add PlayTogether
 If you'd like to add the PlayTogether bot to your server, [click here.](https://discord.com/oauth2/authorize?client_id=1288990665111375985&permissions=67584&integration_type=0&scope=bot)